-The midwife who saved intersex babies - BBC News
+The midwife who saved intersex babies

 That was in 2012.
 But two years later Zainab was amazed to deliver a second intersex baby.

-Although there are no reliable statistics on how many Kenyans are intersex, doctors believe the rate is the same as in other countries - about 1.7% of the population.
+Although there are no reliable statistics on how many Kenyans are intersex, doctors believe the rate is the same as in other countries.
+Some estimates put this as high as 1.7% of the population but there is disagreement over what constitutes being intersex.

 "This time, the parents didn't ask me to kill the child.
 The mother was alone and she just fled and left me with the baby," Zainab says.